 “One thing these tools can do is enable us to see what sort of power he can produce on a weekly basis and how that is shifting round.
 Will has responded well to the different forms of training.”

-“As his support team, I hope we have optimised the gradient as much as we could have working with him.”
+“As his support team, our aim was to optimise the gradient as much as we could and the results speak for themselves.”